High Uric Acid Symptoms: 10 Common Signs

 8. Pain or burning when urinating

-Pain or burning when urinating can be a sign of a urinary tract infection, which can be caused by the movement of the uric acid stone in the urethra to be eliminated through urine or by blocking the passage of urine.
+Pain or burning when urinating (dysuria) may be a sign of a urinary tract infection (UTI).
+This can happen when a uric acid stone irritates the urinary tract as it passes through the urethra or blocks the flow of urine.

-When uric acid stones in the kidneys move, they can cause damage to the cells lining the urinary tract, which can lead to the appearance of small amounts of blood in the urine.
-However, this symptom is generally more related to the stone passing through the urethra to be eliminated through urine, or a urinary infection.
-Read about what else can cause blood in the urine.
+When uric acid kidney stones move, they can irritate and damage the lining of the urinary tract, leading to small amounts of blood in the urine.
+This symptom is more common when the stone is passing through the urethra or when a UTI is present.

 10. Fever or chills